dfaroughy/dfaroughy.github.io/_publications/paper-6.md

 ---
+order: 6
 title: "The LHC Olympics 2020 a community challenge for anomaly detection in high energy physics"
 collection: publications
 category: ml_papers
 date: 2021-12-07
-excerpt: 'We introiduce the LHC Olympics 2020, a community challenge where the participants have developed their methods using an R&D dataset and then tested them on black boxes: datasets with an unknown anomaly (or not).
-Methods made use of modern machine learning tools and were based on unsupervised learning (autoencoders, generative adversarial networks, normalizing flows), weakly supervised learning, and semi-supervised learning.'
+excerpt: 'We introiduce the **LHC Olympics 2020**, a community challenge where the participants develop their machine learning methods using an R&D dataset and then tested them on black box datasets with an unknown anomaly.
+We describe each of the proposed methods based on unsupervised learning (autoencoders, generative adversarial networks, normalizing flows), weakly supervised learning, and semi-supervised learning.'
 venue: 'Reports on Progress in Physics'
 paperurl: 'https://iopscience.iop.org/article/10.1088/1361-6633/ac36b9'
 ---